Yeho'ezer ben Hosh'ayahu seal

 The Yeho'ezer ben Hosh'ayahu seal is a rare 2,700-year-old seal of the First Temple Period discovered in Jerusalem in 2024.
-The seal features an neo-Assyrian-styled image of a winged figure with an inscription in Paleo-Hebrew letters of the name of Yehoʼezer ben Hoshʼayahu.
+The seal, written in the paleo-Hebrew alphabet, features an neo-Assyrian-styled image of a winged figure with an inscription in Paleo-Hebrew letters of the name of Yehoʼezer ben Hoshʼayahu.
+It is part of a larger group of artifacts known as Canaanite and Aramaic seal inscriptions.

 Archaeologists posit that this seal reveals the cultural impact that the Assyrian Empire had on the ancient Judah region.

 Discovery

 The black stone seal was discovered in the Jerusalem Archaeological Park near the southern wall of the Temple Mount.
 Inscribed on the seal in Paleo-Hebrew is the inscription: LYHWʿZR BN HWŠʿYHW, "(Belonging) to Yeho'ezer, son of Hosha'yahu", along with an image of a winged figure.